ibm-cloud-docs/containers/cs_troubleshoot_network.md

 * **Edge node taints**: You [added the `dedicated=edge` label](cs_edge.html#edge_nodes) to two or more worker nodes on each public VLAN in your cluster to ensure that Ingress and load balancer pods deploy to those worker nodes only.
 Then, you also [tainted those edge nodes](cs_edge.html#edge_workloads) to prevent any other workloads from running on edge nodes.
 However, you didn't add an edge node affinity rule and toleration to your app deployment.
 Your app pods can't be scheduled on the same tainted nodes as the service pods, and no traffic reaches the backend service for your app.

 * **Custom taints**: You used custom taints on several nodes so that only app pods with that taint toleration can deploy to those nodes.
 You added affinity rules and tolerations to the deployments of your app and load balancer or Ingress service so that their pods deploy to only those nodes.
-However, `ibm-cloud-provider-ip` `keepalived` pods that are automatically created in the `ibm-system` namespace ensure that the load balancer pods follow the app pods to the same nodes.
+However, `ibm-cloud-provider-ip` `keepalived` pods that are automatically created in the `ibm-system` namespace ensure that the load balancer pods and the app pods are always scheduled onto the same worker node.
 These `keepalived` pods don't have the tolerations for the custom taints that you used.
 They can't be scheduled on the same tainted nodes that your app pods are running on, and no traffic reaches the backend service for your app.

 {: tsResolve}
 Resolve the issue by choosing one of the following options: